Timber tip

 Thread rope through the holes in the poles to gather them together.
 Carefully lift the frame upright and adjust the legs so they line up with the wooden stakes.
 Then tie the rope securely around the top of the poles to secure them together.

-Remove each stake, dig a small hole, and insert a plastic pipe at an angle.
+Remove each wooden stake, dig a small hole, and insert the PVC pipe at an angle.
 Hammer the pipe into the ground to make sure it's secure.
-Add gravel for drainage, then place the tent pole inside.
+Add gravel into the hole for drainage, then place the tent pole inside.
 Repeat for all legs.

 Then attach the wooden crossbar to act as a door.
 Start by drilling a 4mm hole in the pole on the left-hand side of the entrance and screw in the L-shaped hook.
 Hang the door baton on the hook, level it, then drill a 6mm hole through the baton and tent pole on the right-hand side of the entrance.
-Insert a bolt and secure with a blind cap so the door can open freely.
+Insert the coach bolt and secure with a nut so the door can open freely.

 Cut a piece of fabric to fit the entrance.
 Drape it over the crossbar and staple it in place.

 Start by tying three evenly spaced rows of twine around your tent frame.
 These will act as support lines for your climbing plants, helping create a lush, even canopy of foliage for your tent.
-If you'd like to add fairy lights, now is the time to weave them around the frame.
+If you'd like to add fairy lights, now is the time to do it.

 Next, dig holes around the base of your tent and plant your chosen climbers.
 Plants like ivy, sweet pea, passion flower and runner beans work beautifully, but any broad-leaved variety will do.
 If you're using potted plants, use garden wire to help guide the shoots up the frame to encourage them to grow in the directions you want.